-The data sets to be integrated may contain data on the same real-world entities.
-In order to combine two or more data sets in a significant way, it is essential to identify representations belonging to the identical real-world entity.
+The data sets integrated may contain data on the same real-world entities.
+In order to combine two or more data sets in a significant way, it is essential to identify representations belonging to the same real-world entity.
 Therefore, duplicate detection is a significant component in an integration process.
 Due to deficiency in data collection, data modeling or data management, real-life data is often incorrect and/or incomplete.
 This principally hinders duplicate detection.
-Therefore, duplicate detection methods have to be designed for accurately handling dissimilarities due to typos, data missing, data obsolescence or misspellings.
+Therefore, duplicate detection methods are designed for accurately handling dissimilarities due to typos, data missing, data obsolescence or misspellings.

 Duplicate detection is the trouble of identifying many representations of a same real-world object.
-It is a crucial task in data cleansing and has applications in scenarios such as data integration, customer relationship management, and personal information management.
-To detect and remove duplicate records is a key step for data cleaning and also a significant problem for improving quality of data.
-Duplicate records are the records that signify the same entity in the real world while are not identified by DBMS due to various data format or misspell.
-The reason of duplicate record detection is to match, merge and remove the redundant database records that signify the same entity while with various data expression.
+It is a crucial task in data cleansing and has applications in scenarios data integration, customer relationship management, and personal information management.
+To detect and remove duplicate records is a key step for data cleansing and also a significant problem for improving the quality of data.
+Duplicate records are the records that signify the same entity in the real- world which are not identified by DBMS due to various data format or misspell.
+The reason of duplicate record detection is to match, merge and remove the redundant database records that signify the same entity with various data expression.

-Deduplication is a task of recognizing the duplicate data in a warehouse that refer to the same real world entity or object and systematically substitutes the reference pointers for the redundant blocks.
+Deduplication is a task of recognizing the duplicate data in a warehouse that refer to the same real-world entity or object and systematically substitutes the reference pointers for the redundant blocks.
 It is called as storage capacity optimization.
 Dirty data is classified in various classes.

-(1) Performance degradation: As extra useless data demand extra processing, extra time is necessary to answer simple user queries.

-(2) Quality loss: The presence of replicas and other inconsistencies direct to alteration in reports and misleading conclusions based on the existing data information

-(3) Increasing operational costs: Because of the extra volume of useless data, investments are required on more storage media and extra computational processing power to keep the response time levels acceptable.
+- (1) Performance degradation: Extra useless data demand extra processing, so extra time is necessary to answer simple user queries. - (2) Quality loss: The presence of replicas and other inconsistencies direct to alteration in reports and misleading conclusions based on the existing data information. - (3) Increasing operational costs: The cause of the extra volume of useless data, investments are required on more storage media and extra computational processing power to keep the response time inacceptable levels.

 The trouble of detecting and eliminating duplicate entries in a repository is usually known as record deduplication.
-More specifically, record deduplication is the task of recognizing, in a data repository, records that refer to the same real world entity or object in spite of misspelling words, typos, various writing styles or even various schema representations or data types.
-Thus, there have huge investments from private and government associations for developing techniques for eliminating replicas from data repositories.
-This is due to the fact that clean not only allow the retrieval of greater quality information but also lead to a extra concise data representation and to potential investments in computational time and also resources to process this data
+More specifically, record deduplication is the task of recognizing, in data repository, records that refer to the same real-world entity or object inspite of misspelling words, typos, various writing styles or even various schema representations or data types.
+Thus, there have huge investments from private and government associations for developing techniques to eliminate replicas from data repositories.
+This occurs due to the fact that cleans not only allow the retrieval of greater quality information but also lead to an extra concise data representation, to potential investments in computational time and also resources to process this data.